Development & Integration

 DSoft Technology, Engineering and Analysis revised and updated the documentation provided to users as part of the Standardized Astrodynamic Algorithm Library (SAAL) distribution.
 In previous versions, the documentation for each algorithm was split into multiple parts with conflicting information.
 DSoft Technology revised the documentation structure to consolidate all the documentation in the CHM files.
-The API remarks and examples from the a variety of word and pdf documents that contained explanatory information, use cases, astrodynamic formulas and data format descriptions were added.
-Additional information were moved into specially-formatted comments in the algorithm source code so they could be extracted as part of generating the CHM version of the API documentation.
+The API remarks and examples from a variety of word and pdf documents that contained explanatory information, use cases, astrodynamic formulas and data format descriptions were added.
+Additional information was moved into specially-formatted comments in the algorithm source code so they could be extracted as part of generating the CHM version of the API documentation.
 This eliminated the need for the redundant DOC API documentation, eliminated the possibility that the two versions of API documentation would differ, and put the remarks and examples in the source code where they will be most easily maintained by the programmers as changes are made.
 The additional content provided in the DOC files was converted to GhostDoc custom content pages and included in the CHM files.
 This effort puts the documentation in a format more easily maintained by AFSPC and provides SAA users with a single source of documentation for each module.

 Standardized Astrodynamic Algorithms (SAA) Distribution on Space/Cyberspace Analysis Resource Portal